 Components of Acoustic Panels

-From the description above, you can probably already picture the main components of an acoustic panel: the foam absorbing material and the fabric covering.
+From the description above, you can probably already picture the main components of an acoustic panel: the sound-absorbing material and the fabric covering.

 Next, there’s the fabric covering of the panel, which hides the foam and allows the panel to be more aesthetically pleasing.
 There’s a wide variety of materials that can be used as the fabric covering, so long as it’s porous enough to allow sound in.
 Heavy, thick coverings aren’t used because they’d bounce the sound off, defeating the purpose.